 Live, interactive practice via Zoom

 - Beginners – emphasis on standing poses to build strength, stamina, and balance.
-Also recommended for those who are returning to practice.
-[RESUMES OCT.
-2020]

 - All Levels – beginners and more experienced students practice together.
 Reinforces the foundation and introduces inversions (and modifications).